liatrio/liatrio-otel-collector/receiver/gitproviderreceiver/README.md

 The queries under the hood are all read queries, there is no write.
 They read repos, orgs, branches, commits, metadata, issues, pull requests, and GHAS security events.

-It is recommend to use the [GitHub App Authentication Extension](https://github.com/liatrio/liatrio-otel-collector/tree/main/extension/githubappauthextension) for authentication because GitHub Apps use OAUTH and are more secure, locks down permissions better, and increases rate limits.
+It is recommend to use the [GitHub App Authentication Extension](https://github.com/liatrio/liatrio-otel-collector/tree/main/extension/githubappauthextension) for authentication.
+GitHub Apps offer better security through OAUTH, provide more granular control over permissions, and increase rate limits.

 This receiver is developed upstream in the [liatrio-otel-collector distribution](https://github.com/liatrio/liatrio-otel-collector) where a quick start exists with an [example config](https://github.com/liatrio/liatrio-otel-collector/blob/main/config/config.yaml)